The Pirate City: An Algerine Tale: Plot summary

 The Riminis are eventually saved from manual labor, torture, and various inhumane acts by Signor Bacri, the wealthy Jewish merchant who was captain of the trading vessel that was captured initially by Hassan.
-Bacri bribes the dey (king of the pirates) in order to get Lucien assigned as his scribe.
+Bacri bribes the Dey (king of the pirates) to get Lucien assigned as his scribe.
 This allows Lucien to garner influence from Dey Achmet in hopes that he would eventually be able to save his family from slavery.
 Paulina, one of the captured sisters, is given to the British Consul in the city, Colonel Langley.
 He keeps her as a maidservant in his household alongside an African woman named Zubby and an Irishman named Ted Flaggan; both of these characters portray racial stereotypes and act as comic relief for the rest of the text.
 Mr. Langley spends the rest of the text attempting to rescue various slaves, namely Paulina's sister Angela who has been sent to the slave market to be sold only to be rescued by Signor Bacri at the last moment.

-The position of Dey of the city is precarious, as all pirates covet the position.
+The position of Dey in the city is precarious, as all pirates covet the position.
 This is because the Dey takes tribute from all the consuls within the city in return for their country's ships remaining unscathed on the sea.
-This leads to internal strife and infighting amongst the pirates of the city; peace is rare.
+This leads to internal strife and infighting among the pirates of the city; peace is rare.
 Pasha Achmet and his rivals battle for the position of Dey, leading to Dey Achmet's decapitation.
 A new Dey, Hamet, gains the throne only to be removed from it on that same day by Sidi Omar with the help of Sidi Hassan.
 During this time, martial law is declared in the city and pirates begin looting everywhere there is not secured or protected.